The Power of Data Reduction for Matching: Introduction

-All our parameterizations can be categorized as ``distance to triviality''~\cite{GHN04}.
+All our parameterizations can be categorized as ``distance to triviality''~\cite{Cai03,GHN04}.
 They are motivated as follows.
-First, note that maximum-cardinality matchings be can trivially found in linear time on trees (or forests).
-So we consider the corresponding edge deletion distance (feedback edge number) and vertex deletion distance (feedback vertex number).
+First, note that it is important that the parameters we exploit can be computed, or well approximated (within constant factors), in linear time regardless of the parameter value.
+Next, note that maximum-cardinality matchings can be trivially found in linear time on trees (or forests).
+That is why we consider the edge deletion distance (feedback edge number) and vertex deletion distance (feedback vertex number) to forests.
 Notably, there is a trivial linear-time algorithm for computing the feedback edge number and there is a linear-time factor-4 approximation algorithm for the feedback vertex number~\cite{BGNR98}.
-We mention in passing that the parameter vertex cover number, which is lower-bounded by the feedback vertex number, has been frequently studied for kernelization~\cite{BJK13,BJK14}.
-In particular, \citet{GP13} (implicitly) provided a quadratic-size kernel for \Match with respect to the parameter vertex cover number.
-Coming to bipartite graphs, note that our parameterization by vertex deletion distance to chain graphs is motivated as follows.
-First, chain graphs form one the most obvious easy cases for bipartite graphs where \Match can be solved in linear time~\cite{SY96}.
-Second, we show that the vertex deletion distance of any bipartite graph to a chain graph can be 2-approximated in linear time.
+We mention in passing that the parameter vertex cover number, which is lower-bounded by the feedback vertex number, has been frequently studied for kernelization.
+In particular, \citet{GP13,GMN17} provided a linear-time computable quadratic-size kernel for \Match with respect to the parameter solution size (or equivalently vertex cover number).
+Coming to bipartite graphs, we parameterize by the vertex deletion distance to chain graphs which is motivated as follows.
+First, chain graphs form one of the most obvious easy cases for bipartite graphs where \Match can be solved in linear time~\cite{SY96}.
+Second, we show that the vertex deletion distance of any bipartite graph to a chain graph can be 4-approximated in linear time.
 Moreover, vertex deletion distance to chain graphs lower-bounds the vertex cover number of a bipartite graph.

-An overview of our main results is given in Table~\ref{tab:kernel-results}.
+An overview of our main results is given in \cref{tab:kernel-results}.
 We study kernelization for \Match parameterized by the feedback vertex number, that is, the vertex deletion distance to a forest (see \cref{sec:general-case}).
 As a warm-up we first show that a subset of our data reduction rules for the ``feedback vertex set kernel'' also yields a linear-time computable linear-size kernel for the typically much larger parameter feedback edge number (see \cref{sec:fes-kernel}).
 As for \BipMatch no faster algorithm is known than on general graphs, we kernelize \BipMatch with respect to the vertex deletion distance to chain graphs (see \cref{sec:bipartite-case}).